llm-bible/llm-bible.github.io/_publications/lin2024mala.markdown

 bibkey: lin2024mala
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2401.13303"}
-tags: ['Training Techniques', 'RAG', 'Pretraining Methods', 'Prompting', 'In-Context Learning']
+tags: ['RAG', 'Training Techniques', 'Pretraining Methods', 'Prompting', 'In-Context Learning']
 ---
 Large language models (LLMs) have advanced the state of the art in natural language processing.
 However, their predominant design for English or a limited